 Our preparation workload emulates a simple image-processing workload by distributing dataset preparation tasks among M processes running on N nodes, the exact number of which is up to the user.
+We specify our numbers in the methodologies below.
 Each process produces a single shard of the final data set by taking input images, performing simple conversions, encoding the resulting image, and appending it to the shard file.